 Professor John Allen FRS

-Since his retirement, John has collaborated and published extensively with archaeologists in Britain on the identification and use of geological materials in past societies and the exploitation of the Severn Estuary by humans.
+After his retirement, John collaborated and published extensively with archaeologists in Britain on the identification and use of geological materials in past societies and the exploitation of the Severn Estuary by humans.

 Interest and expertise